epiverse-trace/tutorials/learners/reference.md

 ## V

 [Vector-borne transmission]{#vectorborne}
-: Vector-borne transmission means an infection can be passed from a vector (e.g. mosquitoes) to humans.
+: Vector-borne transmission requires a vector (e.g. mosquitoes) to pass on a pathogen to humans (or animals).
 Examples of vector-borne diseases include malaria and dengue.
 [More information on vector-borne transmission](https://www.who.int/news-room/fact-sheets/detail/vector-borne-diseases).

 <!-- ## W -->